Goal of this page:

 – ancient Chinese curse

 Romen also suggested that conscious relaxation is equal to and in some cases more refreshing than sleep itself.
 His opinion was echoed by Brent Rushall, professor of coaching science at Lakehead University in Ontario, who determined that “a rest period of concentrated relaxation would help the recovery process” (Psyching in Sport, 1979).
 Also in the 1970s, a period of tense American/Soviet competition and mutual suspicion, Soviet psychologist Grigori Raiport noted that American sports training was geared toward the correction of chronic deficiencies, a reactive approach (driving the car by looking through the rear-view mirror), whereas the Soviet system was more proactive, focused more on the unexplored dynamics of athletic excellence.

 Another important Russian train of thought in this period came from Soviet physician A.G.
 Odessky.
 He asserted that with relaxation we can rid ourselves of counterproductive emotions and sensations that can plague us as we head into competitive situations.
 His work was based in part on the findings of Johannes Schultz (German psychiatrist and neurologist of Berlin) and Wolfgang Luthe, developers of the aforementioned autogenic training.
-Says Garfield, when negative emotions are present, peak performance will not occur, regardless of the attentional focus or energy levels.
+Says Garfield, when negative emotions are present, peak performance cannot occur, regardless of the attentional focus or energy levels.
 Few top salesmen would argue this point either.

 "A single negative thought is what gets me hit in the face."